ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 (For instance, the collector might authenticate themselves by logging into a website that has some trust relationship with the leader.)]

-[TODO: @chris-wood suggested we specify APIs for producing and consuming each of the messages in the protocol.
-Specific PDA protocols would implement this API.]

 **Error handling.**
 In this section, we will use the verbs "abort" and "alert with `[some error message]`" to describe how protocol participants react to various error